-Tropicamide is used to make the pupil larger and relax the muscles of the eyes during a comprehensive eye examination.
+Tropicamide is used to make the pupil larger to easily examine the inside of the eyeball.

-Use Tropicamide eye drops solution exactly as directed by your doctor or according to the instructions on the label.
+Use Tropicamide eye drop solution exactly as directed by your doctor or according to the instructions on the label.
 Do not use more or less than instructed by your doctor.

 To use the eye drop solution:

 - Wash your hands thoroughly with soap and water before using the eye drops.

 - Tilt your head slightly backwards.
 With the index finger, pull the lower eyelid away from the eye to form a pouch.
 Look upward and instil the required number of drops inside the lower eyelid.

 - Close your eyes and blink a few times to ensure that your eye is covered by the medicine.